refraley3/refraley3.github.io/gallery/fungi/mushrooms/jumping-mushrooms.md

 ---
 layout: default
 title: The Day of the Jumping Mushrooms
-description: A red squirrel with a mushroom, a true Turkey Tail, and a misidentified milkcap that became a Slimespike—one morning’s woodland story.
+description: A red squirrel with a mushroom, a true Turkeytail, and a misidentified milkcap that became a Slimespike—one morning’s woodland story.
 ---

 # The Day of the Jumping Mushrooms